castagnoemanuele/STM32-smart-alarm/README.md

 - For ESP32, use `driver/i2c.h` instead of `Wire.h`
 - RFID module requires SPI prescaler set to 32
 - Power RC522 with 5V for stability

-### Security Tips

-- Change the default PIN on first use
-- Restrict physical access to the ESP32 module
-- Regularly update firmware

 ## License